How to learn French online

 Once you know you are A2 or B1, it will be more motivating to have something concrete to reach.

-Try to find a relaxing place for your French routine.
-It’s easier said than done, especially in some cities where apartments can be quite small.
-But if you have a desk or a room where it will be quiet for you to study, the learning experience will be a lot more enjoyable.
+- Try to find a relaxing place for your French routine.
+If you have a desk or a quiet room, the learning experience will be a lot more enjoyable.

 If you have a partner, friends and/or colleagues who speak French, I highly recommend you practice regularly with them.
 It can be daunting in the beginning as you are afraid to make mistake and to bore your entourage.
-But this is the best way to switch your brain to the French language and to put in practice what you study online.
+But this is the best way to switch your brain to the French language.

-In case you don’t have anyone in your close environment who you could speak French with, don’t hesitate to enrol in conversation groups through Meet-up or Facebook in your city.
-They are generally free and will enable you to meet people who share you interest in languages.
+In case you don’t have any French speaker in your environment, don’t hesitate to enrol in conversation groups through Meet-up or Facebook.
+Generally free, this will enable you to meet people who share you interest in languages.

 The more French resources you use, the more often you’ll get use to the way French natives speak.
 And you will think less in your own language after a little while.